xdagee/sai/README.md

 - **Google Fonts**: Orbitron, Exo 2
 - **localStorage** for persistence

+### Note on Tailwind/Lottie
+- The current MVP uses vanilla CSS and CSS animations to keep the footprint small and avoid a build step.
+TailwindCSS and Lottie can be integrated later without disrupting the current structure.

 ## Project Structure
 - `index.html` — markup for layout, robot, feedback form, and containers.
 - `styles.css` — variables, background/particle effects, robot/gear animations, responsive styles.